Duaa-Raed/Workout-Performance-Analysis/README.md

 A deep learning project that automatically classifies workout exercises in real-time using computer vision and pose estimation.
 The system extracts 33 body landmarks from video frames and uses a neural network to identify the type of exercise being performed .

+*"A proof-of-concept project that explores frame-by-frame exercise recognition using MediaPipe and PyTorch.
+Note: Results highlight the limitations of frame-based analysis and the need for temporal models (e.g., LSTMs) to achieve higher accuracy."*

 ---
  Table of Contents